Back to Home Page

 Blender - 3d Modelling (free) - download from the internet

 Acronis Backup Use this software to make a safety backup of you C drive.
-The back-up copy of your C drive could be on the separate video hard disk, for example, and it would then be possible to use this copy to restore the original or new C drive to the original working state in the event of a major crash without having to reload the operating system and all other programs separately.
+The back-up copy of your C drive could be on the separate video hard disk or on a setoff DVD/Bluray disks and it would then be possible to use this copy to restore the original or new C drive to the original working state in the event of a major crash thus avoiding having to reload the operating system and all other programs separately.
 Highly recommended!

 HD Tune Use this to measure hard disk performance - This is a free download from the internet